ignc-research/IRAF-AI/fe/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` in /fe directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding